<?xml version="1.0" encoding="UTF-8"?>

 <address>4 cups chicken broth (or use veggie to make this a vegan treat)</address>

-<address>2/3 cup dried great Northern beans (canellini are a great sub), soaked overnight </address>
+<address>2/3 cup dried great Northern beans (canellini are a great sub), soaked overnight (if you need GF, make sure your beans are certified GF because there is a chance of cross-contamination)</address>

-<address>3 cloves garlic </address>
+<address>3 cloves garlic</address>

-<address>1 bay leaf </address>
+<address>1 bay leaf</address>

-<address>Kosher salt and freshly ground white pepper </address>
+<address>Kosher salt and freshly ground white pepper</address>

-<address>2 tablespoons extra-virgin olive oil </address>
+<address>2 tablespoons extra-virgin olive oil</address>

 <address>1 tablespoon white truffle oil, plus more as needed</address>

-<address>3 tablespoons thinly sliced scallions </address>
+<address>3 tablespoons thinly sliced scallions</address>

 <p><em>1 tablespoon chopped flat-leaf parsley</em></p>

 <p style="text-align: justify;">In a medium pot, combine the broth, beans, garlic, and bay leaf and bring to a boil.
 Lower the heat and simmer until the beans are tender, about 45 minutes.
 Season the beans, to taste, with salt and pepper.
 Cool in the liquid.
-Drain the beans &#038; garlic, remove the bay leaves.</p>
+Drain the beans &amp; garlic, remove the bay leaves.</p>

-<p style="text-align: justify;">Place the beans &#038; garlic in a bowl and coarsely mash with a potato masher.
+<p style="text-align: justify;">Place the beans &amp; garlic in a bowl and coarsely mash with a potato masher.
 Mash in the oils, keeping the mixture fairly coarse.
 Season with salt and pepper.
 Stir in the scallions and parsley.
 Spoon into a serving bowl and drizzle with more truffle oil if desired.</p>

-<p style="text-align: justify;">I think this is best prepared a day ahead &#8211; so prep it through stirring in the scallions &#038; parsley, cover and refrigerate.
+<p style="text-align: justify;">I think this is best prepared a day ahead &#8211; so prep it through stirring in the scallions &amp; parsley, cover and refrigerate.
 Before serving, let it come to room temp (you want to taste that spendy truffle oil, don&#8217;t you??).
 This makes 1 cup, but you&#8217;re CRAZY not to double this recipe.
 You&#8217;ll hate yourself if you don&#8217;t.</p>

-<p style='text-align:left'>&copy; 2011, <a href='http://www.semisweetonline.com'>Sarah</a>.
+<p style='text-align:left'>&copy; 2011 &#8211; 2013, <a href='https://www.semisweetonline.com'>Sarah</a>.
 All rights reserved. </p>

 <slash:comments>4</slash:comments>